 Curriculum Vetting Process and Resources

-An essential element of school improvement is the implementation of high-quality, standards-based curriculum.
-Code of Maryland Regulation 13A.04 requires that local school systems implement curriculum that aligns with the Maryland College-and Career- Ready Standards.
+An essential element of school improvement is the implementation of high-quality, standards-based curriculum for all students beginning at the Pre-kindergarten level through grade 12.
+Code of Maryland Regulation (COMAR) 13A.04.14.01 requires that local school systems implement curriculum that aligns with the English Language Arts/Literacy Maryland College and Career Ready Standards.
+Code of Maryland Regulation (COMAR) 13A.04.12.01 requires that local school systems implement curriculum that aligns with the mathematics Maryland College and Career Ready Standards.

 The Maryland State Department of Education (MSDE) has developed a process and resources to vet English language arts (ELA) and mathematics curriculum to ensure full alignment with the Maryland College-and Career-Ready Standards.
 The process and tools were developed and piloted during the 2017-2018 school year and will be fully implemented in the 2018-2019 school year.
 Any school system with schools identified for comprehensive support and improvement will be required to use curriculum that has been vetted by MSDE.
 Local school system curriculum vetting reports with schools identified for comprehensive support and improvement reports are available for download.